woocommerce/woocommerce-google-analytics-integration/readme.txt

 You can leave this plugin activated and it will seamlessly take over the integration that once was in the WooCommerce plugin, once you update to the next version.

 == Changelog ==

+= 1.2.1 - 17/09/2014 =
+ * Tweak   - Adding utmnooverride to return url for Google Adwords

 = 1.2.0 - 28/07/2014 =
  * Feature - Adding display advertising parameter to Universal Analytics